Flaherty blanks Reds for 7 innings, Cardinals win 5-2

 Martinez brought in Paul DeJong with a two-strike single to right.
 Dexter Fowler followed with an infield single, and Molina pushed the lead to 2-0 with a sacrifice fly.

+Martinez has worked his way into the starting lineup and went 14-for-32 (.438) during St. Louis’ nine-game homestand.

+“Every chance they give you, you have to take advantage,” Martinez said.

-Kolten Wong started a three-run outburst in the eighth with a double to right that Yasiel Puig lost in the sun.
+Wong started a three-run outburst in the eighth with a double to right that Puig lost in the sun.

 John Brebbia, Andrew Miller and Jordan Hicks each recorded an out in the eighth.